00mjk/avr-programmers/usbasp/README.md

 At the end, have a fun with that project and be patient, because these project need that at all.

 I will be forgotten!
-Original firmware don't compile and I made some changes into source code, I think it will work!
+Original firmware doesn't compile anyway, make print errors and I made some changes into source code, I think it will work!

 _mgr inż.
 Paweł Sobótka (SQ7EQE)_